Hurricane warning is issued for the Azores as Gabrielle races toward the island chain

 Meanwhile, the Pacific hurricane Narda had top sustained winds of about 105 mph (169 kph), according to a hurricane center advisory.

-The storm was centered about 540 miles (869 kilometers) south of the southern tip of Mexico’s Baja California peninsula, and was moving west at 13 mph (21 kph).
+The storm was centered about 550 miles (885 kilometers) south-southwest of the southern tip of Mexico’s Baja California peninsula, and was moving west at 13 mph (21 kph).
 No coastal watches or warnings were in effect as the hurricane was expected to continue moving further offshore.

+Swells generated by Narda could bring rough surf and rip current conditions to some parts of coastal Mexico, forecasters said.